malikahmer472/Exercise-Tracking/Readme.md

 This project is a full stack project using MERN stack.
+We have created a frontend and backend as well.